The following is a Plus Edition article written by and copyright by Dick Eastman.

-A newsletter reader asked a question today.
+A newsletter reader asked a question that I receive frequently.
 Here is a (slightly edited) copy of her message:

 Thank you for writing.

 You can find dozens of methods of storing and labeling files.
 In fact, there are several sophisticated document management systems available for Windows, Macintosh, and Linux that are designed just for that purpose.
 These programs are popular in corporations that need to keep track of thousands, perhaps millions, of documents.
 However, most of these programs cost more money than I care to spend.
 Also, with most of these software solutions, you are “locked into” the producing company’s methodologies more-or-less forever.
 Converting from one company’s (older) solution to a new solution provided by a different company can be a complex procedure.